-For any child identified by the probation officer as either living or likely to visit the address, the social worker must undertake an assessment of potential risk in relation to the release of the prisoner.
+For any child identified by the Probation Practitioner as either living or likely to visit the address, the social worker must undertake an assessment of potential risk in relation to the release of the prisoner.

 The social worker must identify in writing any child protection issues arising from the proposed release of a prisoner to a specified address and indicate any action that children’s social care may need to undertake to protect the child(ren) in the household.

-The Probation Officer for the local area must share theirreport with the appropriate children’s social care.
+The Probation Practitioner for the local area must share their report with the appropriate children’s social care.